Product: Rodan and Fields

 To get to the top of an MLM pyramid requires high-energy selling, public speaking and the unique ability to sell and recruit.
 This is NOT most people, and that’s why most people don’t succeed at MLM’s.

 I believe success (however you define it) is attainable for everyone.
-But to achieve it, your plan must be in sync with your strengths and your passions.
+But to achieve it, you must be in-sync with your strengths and your passions.

-Now, if skin care products are your passion, and you’re really good at (and enjoy) direct selling and recruiting I recommend Rodan and Fields.
-It’s a professional organization, and their products are successful.
+Now, if skin care products are your passion, and you’re really good at (and enjoy) direct selling and recruiting I absolutely recommend Rodan and Fields.
+It’s a professional organization, their products are successful, and they are a giant among giants in that industry.

-Dr. Katie Rodan and Dr. Kathy Fields are authorities in the industry and having celebrities involved will help when prospecting.
+Dr. Katie Rodan and Dr. Kathy Fields are authorities in their niche and having celebrities involved will help when prospecting.

-But if your passions and strengths are different than those required to succeed at Rodan and Fields, my advice is to think twice.
+But if your passions and strengths are different than those required to succeed at Rodan and Fields, an online business would be my recommendation.

-Please leave a comment below; I’d love to hear your thoughts.
-Do you have experience with MLM's, and if so what do you think the pros and cons are?
+Please leave a comment below: I'd love to hear your thoughts.
+Do you have experience with Rodan and Fields, or MLM' s in general?
+What do you think the pros and cons are?

 If you found this article useful, or think it might be helpful for others… Please share. 😀